 Why is this even important?

-Secondly, classifying all types of injuries from lower back pain to tendinopathy make researchers life a lot easier.
-If researchers want to decide on what the best treatment for a Hamstring strain is then they would want to test a treatment in a group that have the same Type of Muscle Injury.
-This keeps the population of the study as equal as possible and therefore guide Physios and Doctors on what the best treatment is.
+Secondly, classifying all types of injuries from lower back pain to tendinopathy make researchers’ life a lot easier.
+If researchers want to decide on what the best treatment for a Hamstring strain is then they would want to test a treatment in a group that has the same type of Muscle Injury.
+This keeps the population of the study as equal as possible and therefore guides Physios and Doctors on what the best treatment is.

-For example, if a group of 10 people with a Type I Hamstring Injury under go an exercise regime and they all get better quickly, then you could presume that the exercise regime is helpful for those with a Type I Hamstring injury.
-What if in that group of 10 people there was 6 people with a Type II Hamstring Strain.
+For example, if a group of 10 people with a Type I Hamstring Injury undergo an exercise regime and they all get better quickly, then you could presume that the exercise regime is helpful for those with a Type I Hamstring injury.
+What if in that group of 10 people, there were 6 people with a Type II Hamstring Strain?
 Now if the results showed that only 6 out of 10 people in the study got better, you cannot say that the exercise regime didn’t help because the group had different injuries.
 It’s basically not comparing like with like.

-So if there are clear guidelines on how to classify injuries then best practice can be delivered to the injured person.
+So if there are clear guidelines on how to classify injuries then best practices can be delivered to the injured person.